pond/trackrecord/README.md

 ### Installation for new users

-Download either a source archive from the Pond's Place web site (see above), from GitHub directly, or glone the repository as per GitHub instructions.
+Download either a source archive from the Pond's Place web site (see above), from GitHub directly, or clone the repository as per GitHub instructions.
 Then:

 1. Make a secret key

-  Edit file `config/initializers/secret_token.rb` as per the instructions in the file; you'll need a secret token.
-Running command `rake secret` is a good way to generate one.
+  For development and test use, `config/secrets.yml` already contains some canned data for securing session cookies.
+In Production mode, convey this through environment variable `SECRET_KEY_BASE`.
+Changing this value will invalidate any users' session cookies so keep it consistent once you are in Production.
+Command `rake secret` generates good random values.

+  If you run in Development mode routinely, then please *do* change the value assigned in `config/secrets.yml` to something only you know.
+Really you should stop doing that and use Production mode in preference.

-  _**Never make your modified file public anywhere!**_ Keep it a secret always.
+  _**Never make the key public anywhere!**_ Keep it a secret always.
+Don't check its value into source control!

 2. Configure TrackRecord for your database